padraignix/padraignix.github.io/_posts/quantum-computing/2020-05-09-ibm-quantum-challenge.md

 <p>Hum... so our cost was drastically reduced, but the solution did not produce the right approximation of U.</p>

 <p>Once again the community came to the rescue at this point.
-I did not fully get it originally, and to be perfectly honest I am still spending time reading into the theory, however I came to understand that since we modified our unitary to be in Hadamard space, we would need to apply H gates on our qubits before and after the circuit to represent our original unitary.
+I did not fully understand it originally, and to be perfectly honest I am still spending time reading through the theory, however I came to learn that since we modified our unitary to be in Hadamard space, we would need to apply H gates on our qubits before and after the circuit to represent our original unitary.
 This brings our solution to the following.</p>

 {% highlight python %}
 h = np.matrix([[1,1], [1,-1]]) / np.sqrt(2)